jplane/azure-functions-custom-handler/readme.md

 ![handlers-overview](https://docs.microsoft.com/en-us/azure/azure-functions/media/functions-custom-handlers/azure-functions-custom-handlers-overview.png)

 This sample implements the handler as a standard ASP.NET Core Web API app.
+The Functions runtime and Web API app are baked into a single Docker image which runs equally well on your laptop or in the cloud.

 ## Pre-requisites